alfezkhan0097/Al-img-Info/README.md

-Of course.
-Here is a simple `README.md` file for your project.

----

 # AI Image Metadata Extractor

 A simple, client-side web tool to extract and view generation metadata from AI-generated PNG images.
 Just drag and drop an image to see its prompt, negative prompt, and other generation parameters.